Can You Escape is a live room escape game for 2-16 people in Edinburgh.

 Looking for something different that's challenging and exciting?
 Can You Escape is just the ticket!
 And as winners of Scotland's Best Family Day Out 2015, you couldn't ask for a better activity!
 Can you beat the clock and escape the room?

 Room escape games are all about team work & we think students are great at it!
-If you want to test your student brains at one of our interactive missions, then our escape room is just for you!
-Book a slot on Monday to Thursday using Student2016 & receive 20%, just make sure your team bring their student cards.
+If you want to test your brains in one of our interactive missions, then our escape room is just for you!
+Book a slot on Monday to Thursday using CYEstudent (case sensitive) & receive 20% off - just make sure your team brings their student cards.

 Fan of escape games and solving riddles?
 Then make sure you try out our real-life scenarios, which will see you and your team of agents try to escape within an hour.
 Will you be as good offline as you are online?
 See if you can claim a spot on our leader board!